Breastfeed your baby?

 We are entitled to our personal preferences and choices as long as they don’t betray the rights of others and yet if a mum choses not to try breastfeeding, she is often singled out and judged.
 There can be all kinds of physical or emotional reasons for not wanting to try breastfeeding, and every time these reasons are incredibly personal and powerful.

 If a woman prefers not to breastfeed or can’t, she needs to be supported in her choices and helped to choose from the other safe feeding options that are available.
 At the end of the day, forcing someone who doesn’t want to breastfeed her baby to do so, would not be giving her baby the best start in life and it wouldn’t be good midwifery either.

 On the flipside, whenever I work with a client who freaks out about the idea of breastfeeding her baby, but also really wants to, I will support her to get there.
 When I work with a client who is purely trying to breastfeed her baby because she feels pressure (breast feeding pressure) but it is completely damaging her experience of being a mum, then it is my job to explain to her that there are safe other options out there.

 The bottom line

 Babies in developed countries where there is access to clean water, do not need to be breastfed in order to lead healthy and fulfilled lives.
-And while no one will contest the nutritional benefits of breast milk, it’s far more important that babies are fed, loved, kept warm and sheltered and that their mother feels supported and confident.
+While no one will contest the nutritional benefits of breast milk, it’s far more important that babies are fed, loved, kept warm and sheltered and that their mother feels supported and confident.

 If that means breastfeeding her baby, then great – I will fully support her.
 If that means formula feeding, then great – I will fully support her.
 And if that means mix feeding, then great – I will fully support her.
 And so should everyone else.
-So the answer to the question, should every woman try to breastfeed her baby, is no. The milk police can go and do one.
+So the answer to the question, should every woman breastfeed your baby, is no. The milk police can go and do one.
 Not your baby?
 Not your breasts?
 Not your choice.

 Image Credit: Austin Birth Photography